 In essence, Christmas in Lisbon and Portugal remains firmly focused on two things: firstly, the birth of Jesus Christ.
 Secondly, the importance of family.

-King Pedro IV Square (Praça de Dom Pedro IV), better known as the Rossio, hosts the main Christmas market (Mercado de Natal) Downtown (Baixa Chiado).
+King Pedro IV Square (Praça de Dom Pedro IV), better known as the Rossio, hosts the main Christmas market (Mercado de Natal) in Lisbon Downtown (Baixa Chiado).

 Charming wooden market stalls, glimmering lights, and a glittering tree bring Christmas magic to the Rossio, among the most important public squares